Shinya-GitHub-Center/dokaka-site-version-2024/README.md

 # About (dokaka-site-version-2024)
+This Dokaka's website theme had been used until summer of 2025.
+You can re-use this blog oriented web theme for your site.

+## Specialty
+- You can add music files into each blog posting
+- All media files are distributed via Cloudflare R2 object bucket
+- Completely static site.
+(You need to control cli commands in order to put media files on R2 bucket)
+- Basic template of each posting can be generated via VSCode snippets
 - Directories and files required to backup locally && regularly.
     - `r2-bucket-local` (This dir should be sync manually all the time)